-Our dress code is casual.
+As mentioned in the Job Description our dress code is casual.
 The atmosphere we wish to present to our guests is that of 'professional relaxation.'
 Jeans, sweat shirt or the like are fine, though you may dress more formally if you prefer.
 Sweat pants, skimpy tops, and any dirty laundry is strongly discouraged.
 After the guests leave for the day's activities you are welcome to work in whatever you feel is most comfortable, but we please ask you to dress in something like jeans and a sweatshirt while guests are on the property.